kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

              - POST
            noAuth: true
      ```
    - Create a separate rule for each HTTP method.
+Use this approach if you want to apply different access strategies or configurations to each method.

-The outcome of this approach in below example is the same as of grouping multiple HTTP methods in one rule.
+     In this example, the outcome is the same as grouping multiple HTTP methods in one rule.
 You still allow both `GET` and `POST` requests to all service endpoints without authentication.

-     Use this approach if you want to apply different access strategies or configurations to each method in the future:
      ```yaml
      ...
        rules: